 (D) Acknowledge that God is sovereign

-Finally God definitely answers prayers.
-But his timing may not be parallel with your own, because of very special reasons known only to him.
-Lets not forget however that unexpected outpourings of Holy Spirit are evident in the book of Acts as well as church history.
+Finally, God answers prayers.
+But his timing may not be parallel with your own, because of extraordinary reasons known only to him.
+Let’s not forget; however, unexpected outpourings of the Holy Spirit are evident in the book of Acts and through early church history.

-Quoting from my personal experience, I once belonged to a group of youngsters that waited to experience the Spirit baptism for a great length of time.
-Then one day all of us were suddenly baptized by the Holy Spirit and my sister was the first to receive the experience.
-After a while I was also baptized in the Holy Spirit unexpectedly, while spending time in my bed room praying and worshiping.
+Quoting from my personal experience, I once belonged to a group of youngsters that waited to experience the Spirit baptism for a considerable length of time.
+Then one day, all of us received the Holy Spirit Baptism, and my sister was the first to receive the experience.
+After a while, I also received the Holy Spirit baptism while I was remaining in my bedroom in an attitude of prayer and worship.